entando/entando-docs/vuepress/docs/next/tutorials/solution/install-standard-demo.md

 ### Static CMS Content

-The Standard Banking Demo relies on the Entando CMS, e.g. to create content templates, content types, and content.
-To learn more about the Entando CMS, log in to the App Builder and select `Content` →  `Templates`, `Content` → `Management`, or `Content` → `Types`.
+The Standard Banking Demo relies on the Entando CMS to create content templates, content types, content, etc. To learn more about the Entando CMS, log in to the App Builder and go to `Content` →  `Templates`, `Content` → `Management`, or `Content` → `Types`.

 ## Source Code